bobbybudnick/SFS-Infrastructure/README.md

 is a continuation of an earlier effort to add a voice assistant to the MID project.
 SFS_AI - main logic
-AI_CONNECTION_DIALOG - present a dialog for phone reconnection
+AI_MESSAGE_DIALOG - present a dialog for incoming messages of various types
-AI_PERSISTENCE_DIALOG - present a dialog to dismiss persistent notifications
+12. Captcha
+Bots are a threat on the modern Internet and one of the best ways to deal with them is the unfortunate use of a Captcha.
+This captcha does not use javascript or anything running client side.
+Has the ability to detect bypassing.
+Should be used as part of a multi-tiered security strategy.
+Requires a gateway or firewalling device to read the blocklist it generates to be useful.
+CAPTCHA - CGI script at the core of the initiative
+CAPTCHA_AGENT - run the cgi script at internals in case it is not run otherwise
+index.html - example page
+WHITELIST - necessary list for comparison
+BLACKLIST_2 - the list for reading by blocking devices

 **Forbidden Tomes**
 There are certain documents that for reasons of security and practicality will be unique for every network.

+Legend
+/////
-Some listed here will be sanitized examples that absolutely must be edited with custom credentials.
+Some listed here will be examples that must be edited with custom credentials.
+These would be a bad loss but a password change away from being fixed.
+These are marked as RESTRICTED.
+/////
 Some examples displayed here will be unique to the network but non-confidential.
+Best kept close to the chest because a network design can not be easily changed.
+These are marked as PROPRIETARY.
+/////
+Some even are so secret that they are not posted at all but merely referenced.
+These are marked as SECRET.
+These are protected through security through obsecurity whatever that is worth.

-1.Recorder
+1.Recorder - RESTRICTED
-2.Server redundancy 3
+2.Server redundancy 3 - RESTRICTED
-3.SMS python script
+3.SMS python script - RESTRICTED
-4.Streamconfig
+4.Streamconfig - RESTRICTED
-5.Streamlauncher
+5.Streamlauncher - RESTRICTED
-6.VNC server
+6.VNC server - RESTRICTED
-7.Worker 1
+7.Worker 1 - RESTRICTED
-8.Uploader python script
+8.Uploader python script - RESTRICTED
-9.Haiku remote SSH login script
+9.Haiku remote SSH login script - RESTRICTED
-Remember to edit the passcodes in these files.
+10.Switch index - PROPRIETARY
+11.Network map - PROPRIETARY
+12.Cable IP document - PROPRIETARY
+13.Numbers and passwords - PROPRIETARY
+14.PFSense configuration without packages - PROPRIETARY
+15.PFSense configuration with packages - PROPRIETARY
+16.Unused hostname ideas - PROPRIETARY
+17.Captcha CGI script - SECRET

 **Fruits of the Quiltmaker**
 This is a list of hosts showing what can be expected with a typical end result.
 A product of the